joaopecomonteiro/joaopecomonteiro/README.md

+### Hi!
+I am João Monteiro, a university student from Porto
-### Studying Artificial Intelligenge and Data Science at UPorto
+- Studying Artificial Intelligenge and Data Science at UPorto